 As mentioned, all programming languages have aspects that make them unique.
-Instructors at coding summer camps like iD Tech can help fast track a student’s understanding because 1) they have programming skills and knowledge and 2) they have personal experience.
+Programming class instructors like those at iD Tech can help fast track a student’s understanding because 1) they have programming skills and knowledge and 2) they have personal experience.
 From that experience, instructors can also dive into best practices and industry workflow with students—two things that might take hours and hours of research with self-instruction.

 Look at it like a video game.
 Being self-taught is a badge of honor; a level passed.
 And attending a program like iD Tech for a summer?
 You just found the key to the castle.
 Then getting a computer science degree?
 That's like beating the final boss.